Lake Champlain Transportation Company: Burlington–Port Kent

-The Burlington–Port Kent ferry crosses the maximum width of the lake and does not operate in the winter.
-This crossing takes approximately one hour.
+The Burlington–Port Kent ferry crossed the maximum width of the lake and did not operate in the winter.
+This crossing took approximately one hour.
+The ferry last operated in 2019, and has not run since.

-Park-and-ride service is available on both ends.
-Snack/ice cream/gift shop vending available.

 Grand Isle–Plattsburgh

 The Grand Isle–Plattsburgh ferry is an ice-breaking route and provides 24-hour service year-round.
 The crossing on this route takes approximately 12 minutes.
 In 2001, the company spoke out against a proposed plan to build a bridge that would replace this route.